return42/sphkerneldoc/doc/books/writing-an-alsa-driver/control-interface.rst

               .tlv.p = db_scale_my_control,
       };

-The ``DECLARE_TLV_DB_SCALE`` macro defines information about a mixer control where each step in the control's value changes the dB value by a constant dB amount.
+The :c:func:`DECLARE_TLV_DB_SCALE()` macro defines information about a mixer control where each step in the control's value changes the dB value by a constant dB amount.
 The first parameter is the name of the variable to be defined.
 The second parameter is the minimum value, in units of 0.01 dB.
 The third parameter is the step size, in units of 0.01 dB.
 Set the fourth parameter to 1 if the minimum value actually mutes the control.

-The ``DECLARE_TLV_DB_LINEAR`` macro defines information about a mixer control where the control's value affects the output linearly.
+The :c:func:`DECLARE_TLV_DB_LINEAR()` macro defines information about a mixer control where the control's value affects the output linearly.
 The first parameter is the name of the variable to be defined.
 The second parameter is the minimum value, in units of 0.01 dB.
 The third parameter is the maximum value, in units of 0.01 dB.
 If the minimum value mutes the control, set the second parameter to ``TLV_DB_GAIN_MUTE``.

 .. ------------------------------------------------------------------------------